 Decision support for harvest and delivery scheduling

-LVM implemented an Operational Planning solution (named OPT), utilizing Remsoft’s Woodstock modeling and optimization platform, to help manage this complex supply chain.
+LVM implemented an Operational Planning solution (named OPT), utilizing Remsoft’s Woodstock optimization modeling platform, to help manage this complex supply chain.
 Since 2011, they have been using their OPT solution as decision-support for monthly and annual planning, to optimize wood assortment production and delivery planning.

 Using OPT, harvest and delivery schedules are created and updated several times a month and shared throughout the organization.
 Planning reflects the needs of the sales, production and supply organizations and considers forestry restrictions and conditions.